senescent777/minimize-devuan-live/README.md

 -----------------------------------------------------------

-- export2.sh can be used to make a tar ($archive)  out of this project with 0 as first param 1 as first param makes an upgrade-package for dpkg to install
+- export2.sh can be used to make a tar ($archive)  out of this project with 0 as first param.
+	On the other hand 1 as first param makes an upgrade-package for dpkg to install

 - import2.sh
 	is a shortcut for installing more recent version of this project into a running live distro